Virginia Court Records

 Who Is Eligible To View Juvenile Records In Virginia?

 In Virginia, juvenile records are not available to the public by law.
 An exception to the rule is the category of juvenile criminal records which are equivalent to adult felonies.
 Such records are open to the public.
-Even then, the judge can issue an order to seal some information within a record.
+Even then, the judge may opt to issue an order to seal some information within a record.

 There are statutory exceptions to permit agencies to share information with other agencies pertaining to a juvenile to promote public safety.
 For example, the Virginia State Police under the Virginia code sub-section 19.2–381.9 may share limited information pertaining to firearms purchases, preparing trial and sentence reports, fingerprint comparisons, community-based probation services, commonwealth attorneys, individuals, parents of a juvenile involved, agencies or institutions with legitimate interests all under court order.